 You may have treatment for about 6 to 7 months.
 You may have tablets to take at home.
 Or you may have the chemotherapy as fluids given into a vein.
 If you have treatment into a vein, you can have the drugs through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have them through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
 You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.

-The National Institute for Health and Clinical Excellence (NICE) has guidelines on both capecitabine and oxaliplatin as treatments after surgery for Dukes C (advanced) bowel cancer.
+The National Institute for Health and Care Excellence (NICE) has guidelines on both capecitabine and oxaliplatin as treatments after surgery for stage 3 bowel cancer.
 They say that using capecitabine on its own, or oxaliplatin with 5FU and folinic acid are both possible treatments after surgery for this stage of bowel cancer.
 They say the choice of treatment should be decided between you and your doctor, taking into account the stage of the cancer, your physical condition, the side effects of the drugs and your personal preferences.

 The Scottish Medicines Consortium (SMC) and the All Wales Medicines Strategy Group (AWMSG) also recommend that XELOX (capecitabine and oxaliplatin together) should be available as a treatment after surgery for people with stage 3 bowel cancer in Scotland and Wales.
 NICE have not looked at this particular combination for people in England yet.